zramsay/eris-cli/docs/tutorials/getting-started.md

     To "see" your `genesis.json` then do this:

     ```
-    eris chains cat simplechain genesis
+    eris chains cat firstchain genesis
     ```

     You can also see your `genesis.json` at `http://localhost:46657/genesis`.
 Note: replace `localhost` with the output of `docker-machine ip eris` if on OSX or Windows.
 See our [docker-machine tutorial](/docs/documentation/cli/latest/examples/using_docker_machine_with_eris/) for more information.

-[^4]: If the account you are trying to use has not been registered in the `genesis.json` (or, latterly, has not been given the appropriate [permissions](/docs/documentation/db/) via permission transactions) and been given the appropriate permissions, then it will not be able to perform the actions it needs to in order to deploy and test the contract.
-The easiest thing to do at this point is to [update your genesis.json](/docs/documentation/cm/latest/examples/genesis_updating/). <==== NO,ewwwww
+[^4]: If the account you are trying to use has not been registered in the `genesis.json` (or, latterly, has not been given the appropriate [permissions](https://github.com/eris-ltd/eris-db) via permission transactions) and been given the appropriate permissions, then it will not be able to perform the actions it needs to in order to deploy and test the contract.
+You'll want to make a new chain with the appropriate account types.

     Once you have the following sorted: